 Brightened with the flavors of South India and especially Kerala, this quick and easy cabbage salad has mustard seeds, coconut, and lime.
 It makes a lovely change of pace from the usual mayonnaise-based American coleslaw.
-Not there is anything wrong with that, but sometimes you need to change things up.
+Not that there is anything wrong with it, but sometimes you need to change things up.

 Make this recipe your own by using a mix of vegetables, but make sure to end up with 4 cups total.
 I’ve used a mix of red and white cabbage and added sweetness and color with a cup of shredded carrots.
 Napa or savoy cabbage or even some shredded broccoli would be perfect too.
 I love a good shortcut, and buying pre-shredded cabbage is a good one.
 The mustard seeds get a pop in hot oil along with fresh curry leaves, if you can find them.
 If not, take the lime you are using for juice and zest it.
 The flavor of lime zest is a good stand-in for curry leaves.

 I use this cabbage salad to brighten and add crunch to my favorite Indian-ish turkey burger or eat alongside anything else I have on the menu.
 My latest pairing was with my Kerala fried chicken.
 It is also a fresh and vibrant side to steamed fish, grilled steak, or even a bowl of nutty, aromatic basmati rice.
 Spiced kebabs would also feel quite special with a helping of this coconut cabbage salad on the side.

 Indian-ish Coconut Cabbage Salad